 Maine Cooperative Snow Survey

-This information is provided by a partnership with Department of Conservation, Maine Geological Survey and the USGS Maine Water Science Center.
+This information is provided by a partnership with Department of Agriculture, Conservation and Forestry, Maine Geological Survey and the USGS New England Water Science Center, Maine Office.

 |Survey Date||Equivalent Water Content in Snowpack||Change in Water Content from Preceding Survey||Snowpack Depth||Snowpack Density||Water Content in Snowpack Compared to Historical Values||Mean Water Content in a Drainage Basin||ASCII Text File|